kalistalks/chromodoro.crx/README.md

 4. Customize settings:
     - Adjust the timer settings in the options page according to your preferences.

-### Possible future developments
+### Future improvements
 - Notification reminders for upcoming tasks and breaks.
-- Website white or blacklists
+- Ability to white or blacklist websites to improve productivity.
 - Dark mode theme option.

 ### License